mdmaazraza/Cats_vs_dogs_Classification_Using_DL/README.md

 * Model Architecture: The CNN architecture is fine-tuned to optimize performance on the Dogs vs Cats dataset.
 * Evaluation Metrics: Model accuracy, precision, and recall are used to evaluate the classification performance.
 # Dataset
-* The dataset used can be found on Kaggle.
+* The dataset used can be found on Kaggle(https://www.kaggle.com/datasets/salader/dogs-vs-cats).

 # Libraries Used
 * TensorFlow